-Many of us would have experienced loneliness in some form over the last 12 months due to the coronavirus (COVID-19) pandemic, which has isolated many friends and family members.
+Many of us would have experienced loneliness in some form during the coronavirus (COVID-19) pandemic, which has isolated many friends and family members.

-With lockdown restrictions easing, more health services are now operating in face to face settings.
+More health services are now operating in face-to-face settings.

 Phone 01634 334 800 to find a local health and wellbeing service near you.

 Our outdoor cycle sessions are now up and running.
 It’s a great way to keep fit, explore Medway and make new friends.